Va. little league complex vandalized with swastika, 'white power'

 There also is graffiti and damage inside the bathrooms, including broken sinks and mirrors.

-Garrett said the damage was found by a Park and Recreation employee this morning.
+The damage was found by a Parks and Recreation employee this morning at about 5:45 when the park was opened.
 The county owns the facility.

-Messages left for the little league and the parks and recreation department have not yet been returned.
+Will Jones, a senior public relations specialist for Henrico County, said the county is estimating the damage at $5,500.
+The park is open with the except of the bathrooms.
+He said repairs are expected to be finished early next week with most of the graffiti already gone by mid-afternoon Thursday.

+“It’s unfortunate and disturbing, but we’re actively cleaning it up,” he said.
+“We’ll have it back into shape shortly. … There’s been prior vandalism and graffiti incidents but nothing of this magnitude.
+Usually that kind of stuff coincides with break in the school schedule, but we don’t know who’s done this.
+You never like to see that.
+The police are following it up and taking this seriously and actively investigating.”